Weddinger-2021/no-mask-catcher/requirments.md

 **Why should we care about your product?**

 > *Our product is a full deticting system that will alert the poerson who is not wearing the mask and retrieve his/her information if they were found in the data-set to notify the authorities by sening an e-mail with his/her information.*

+# User story :
+1. As a company management I'd like to have a video system that recognizes if a person is not wearing a mask

+2. As a company management I'd like to take a screenshot of any person that is not wearing a mask from the video.

+3. As a company management I'd like to alert immediately with a 10 seconds warning audio if any person is not wearing a mask(Was stretch)

+4. As a compnay management I'd like to check if this person is in my dataset

+5. If the person is in the dataset , I'd like to be notified with an email to the company's authority with these info:
+	Data, Time , Screenshot , Name , Job title , Department , Job ID.

+6. If the person is not in the dataset, I'd like to be notified with an email to the company's authority with only these info:
+    Data , Time , Screenshot.

+7. **Stretch Goal** As a company management I'd like to cut off a certain amount from the salary(e.g: 20$)

+8. **Stretch Goal** As a company management I'd like to inform that person with sms message with the amount of cut on his/her salary based on gender starting with(Mrs,Ms)

 # Features: